iamtalhaasghar/brute-force-attack-on-password-reset-code-demo/README.md

 1. Use 2FA.
 2. Audit your Password Reset Mechanism from security perspective.
 Developers some times are too lazy to implement good security on this end.

+# TODO
+- Video Demonstration on how the attack works

 # Don't be a jerk by using this script for any malicious intent.